M-T3K/M88K/README.md

 # M88K

-This is an attempt to create a fully fledged IDE for the assembly language used by Motorola 88K family of Microprocessor.
+This is an attempt to create a fully fledged IDE for the assembly language used by the Motorola 88K family of Microprocessors.
 So far it does not cover many features but eventually it will have everything that one may need, from Syntax Highlighting to a built-in emulator for this architecture.

+This project's objective is to help me with some of the classes I'm taking.
+Ideally, it would make working with this type of assembly as comfortable as working with a higher-level language.

 ## **Features**